 Here at Recovery Ways, we are experienced in providing opioid addiction treatment to patients of all ages and backgrounds.
 Our staff is comprised of Masters level clinicians who are dedicated to providing you with the highest quality care and treatment.
 Unlike many other facilities, we are licensed to administer individualized Suboxone treatment plans that will aid with the opioid addiction treatment process.
-We provide all levels of oxycodone addiction treatment, including inpatient detox, residential treatment, partial-day (PHP), sober living, intensive outpatient and virtual outpatient.
+We provide all levels of oxycodone addiction treatment, including inpatient detox, residential treatment, partial-day (PHP), intensive outpatient and virtual outpatient.

 Oxycodone is a semi-synthetic opiate painkiller.
 It is very strong and usually prescribed for moderate to severe pain.
 It is also one of the most commonly abused prescription drugs in the United States.
 Many people start off by taking the recommended prescribed amount by their doctor, and for legitimate reasons.
 However, their bodies build up a tolerance and they need to up their dosage or frequency of taking the drug which leads to addiction.
 Most teenagers or young adults who abuse oxycodone first start by using leftover prescriptions in their parent’s or other relative’s medicine cabinet.
 Users of any age can quickly become addicted.

 Oxycodone is the primary ingredient in many available painkillers:

 OxyCotin: Tablets used for chronic pain relief up to 12 hours.
 Many addicts have bypassed the time release formula by simply crushing it up and snorting it or dissolving it in water and injecting it.
 These can lead to overdose.